sourcery-ai-experiments/blog.nathanv.me/content/posts/quay-registry/index.md

 instead of `docker pull ghcr.io/nathanvaughn/webtrees` it would be `docker pull cr.nthnv.me/webtrees`.

-Part of this is my constant desire to host non-critical services myself (by critical, I mean like email, calendar, git, etc.), part is a desire to remove my dependence on Docker Hub (I don't fully trust their ability to stay around forever, given them locking more features  behind paid tiers, adding more aggressive rate limits, etc. Additionally, outages are extremely disruptive, due to how the Docker client works\*, and uses `index.docker.io` as the default registry.
+Part of this is my constant desire to host non-critical services myself (by critical, I mean like email, calendar, git, etc.), part is a desire to remove my dependence on Docker Hub (I don't fully trust their ability to stay around forever, given them locking more features  behind paid tiers, adding more aggressive rate limits, etc.).
+Additionally, outages are extremely disruptive, due to how the Docker client works\* and it using `index.docker.io` as the default registry.

 \* Whenever you try to build a Docker image that bases off another image with `FROM`, Docker will *always* try to fetch the hash of the tag you have used to see if there's